pouryaghazizadeh/Task-website-aps/README.md

 #### your home page should have **image**,**title**,**description**

 ### page not found
-#### make simple page that if client go to the wrong rout see this page and him/her come back to home page
+#### make simple page that if client go to the wrong rout see this page and they come back to home page
 ### todo page

 #### on todo app you should make input for add card todo also use **redux**.